RomanKoshkin/spiking-autoencoder/README.md

 # LATEST
+- metric: EMA of reward
+- metric: correlation of the paddle middle and the ball's y-position
-- now fixed reward logging and stimulation on reward (???)
+- fixed reward logging and stimulation on reward
 - `sh make_video.sh` converts data snapshots in tmp/ to .png files in assets/ (using multiprocessing), makes a video to videos/ and purges both the data snapshots in tmp/ and pictures in assets/.
 - the fact that I don't have to make pictures at every data snapshot speeds up the simulation, the pictures are generated on multiple cores, which is way more efficient.
 - `run.py` - runs the experiment.
 Don't forget to `cd notebooks`.